 U.2 Capability Negotiation

 Endpoints requiring the use of a WebRTC DataChannel for the transmission of application protocols, such as CLUE (draft-ietf-clue-datachannel [116]), shall use the TerminalCapabilitySet message to indicate the use of the data channel establishment protocol by indicating a bi-directional DataApplicationCapability with the application indicating “dataChannel”.
 The endpoint should indicate which protocols are used in the dataChannel through the dataChannelProfile protocol element.
-In addition, the message shall indicate the use of an SCTP association over a DTLS connection on UDP through the use of the udp-dtls-sctp parameter in DataProtocolCapability or a DTLS connection on TCP through the use of the tcp-dtls-sctp parameter.
+In addition, the message shall indicate the use of an SCTP association over a DTLS connection on UDP through the use of the udp-dtls-sctp parameter in DataProtocolCapability or a DTLS connection on TCP through the use of the tcp-dtls-sctp parameter (NOTE 1).
 The endpoint shall indicate the use of appPPIDs indicating WebRTC usage, i.e. one of 51 “WebRTC String”, 53 “WebRTC Binary”, 56 “WebRTC String Empty” and 57 “WebRTC Binary Empty”.
 A PPID of 50 “WebRTC DCEP” is only included if the Data Channel Establishment Protocol (DCEP) is used for the establishment of data channels on the SCTP association.

+NOTE 1: Protocol layering of "DTLS-over-TCP" might lead to the impression that DTLS could be replaced by TLS (due to the native layering of "TLS-over-TCP").
+However, DTLS will be the common transport-level security protocol due to the assumption of "dynamic L4 protocol" switchover processes (e.g., if UDP is blocked by FWs, then TCP is tried, but without any associated switchover from DTLS to TLS).

 The establishmentType in dataChannelProfile indicates whether the data channel is established via DCEP or via an out-of-band OpenLogicalChannel based method.
 For out-of-band establishment the sctpStreamID indicates the SCTP stream identity to be used for the data channel.
 Only one method may be supported on a data channel.
 The use of DTLS is indicated as per clause 7.3.1/ITU-T H.235.DTLS [121].